doganmeh/BezosAcChallenge/README.md

   - track lambda metrics such as execution time, memory
   - track record counts year over year to detect anomalies
   - alert dev team if things fail e.g., PagerDuty
-- Better governance: document schema, etc.
-- Better modeling or treating data as a product.
+- Modeling data; treating data as a product.
-- If data and the queries will grow, parquet may be better than json.
+- If data and the number/frequency of queries grow, parquet may be better than json.
 ___
 # Misc Useful Stuff
 ### Deploy code to AWS (only after code update):